kebaldwi/ansible_lab_v1/LabGuide.md

           - "Trunk and Active Vlans {{ trunk_output.structured | json_query('interface.[*][0][0].name') }}  {{ trunk_output.structured | json_query('interface.[*][0][0].vlans_allowed_active_in_mgmt_domain') }}"

  ```
 These data structures might look a bit intimidating, but because we know what the structure of the returned data will be, it is straightforward to access the exact data points that we need.
-We can also use something like the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module to write our data out to a CSV file and have a custom inventory from our install base readily available to ingest into other systems or provide to auditors or inventory managers.
+We can also use the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module or similar to write our data out to a CSV file and have a custom inventory from our install base readily available to ingest into other systems or provide to auditors or managers.
 Go ahead and run this playbook.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 9:  Run the get_switch_info_pyats_parsers.yaml playbook